As more people recognise the numerous benefits of a vegan lifestyle, the popularity of the plant-based diet continues to soar.

 1. Educate Yourself

-Take the time to learn about the principles of a vegan diet, the benefits it offers, and the potential challenges you might face.
+Take the time to learn about the principles of a vegan diet, why are you doing it, the benefits it offers, and the potential challenges you might face.
 Understand which nutrients may require special attention, such as vitamin B12, iron, calcium, and omega-3 fatty acids.

 Reliable resources like reputable websites, books, and documentaries can provide valuable insights.